 Some have gone a step beyond mere custom home tweaks though, creating showpieces worthy of a Lifestyles of the Rich and Famous segment.
-In fact Casa Cielo was featured on a similar TV show and no wonder: it’s got seven en-suite bedrooms, five of them with terrace pools, and just about every luxury amenity you could want.
-Filled with top-end imported appliances, extensive hand-crafted details, and a master bedroom that puts most hotels to shame, the owners have gone all the way on every aspect, including large walk-in closets and plenty of remote-controlled electronics.
+In fact Casa Cielo that I toured was featured on a similar TV show and no wonder: it’s got seven en-suite bedrooms, five of them with terrace pools, and just about every luxury amenity you could want.
+Filled with top-end imported appliances, extensive hand-crafted details, and a master bedroom that puts most hotels to shame, the owners went all the way on every aspect, including large walk-in closets and plenty of remote-controlled electronics.
 (Fortunately, this high up on a mountain, there’s little worry about salt air corrosion.)

 Ixtapa and Beyond